Jhgomez/StudyNotes/Android/compose.md

 external resources like a response from a server.
 We also have UI logic, which acts over UI state, like changing the color or size of a text based on some value or screen state.
 Again UI state can be of two types, but we also said they both can live in the same state holder(if UI element state needs to interact with business logic), either way, we can say UI state is application data transformed by the ViewModel(state holder).

+* Events: In MVI events could be called Intents, and in that context events cause actions, those actions can result in state changes or side effects(navigate to another screen, show a dialog).
+However in the context of compose and in the context of Android's [UI layer architecture documentation](https://developer.android.com/topic/architecture/ui-layer/events), events still reperesent user input/actions/intents, however those are UI events, and they say there can be ViewModel events, like when a user clicks to download a file, the user event is the click, it can cause screen UI state changes, but it will download and when it is completed that can be considered a VM event, they both should cause immediate state changes, it needs to be safe so using kotlin channels or mutableSharedFlow is wonrg because it is not their nature, we could adapt a shared flow to reply the last messagge but that would make it behave like a state flow which is exactly why you should use a state flow instead, another option to reduce state changes and "stream" them asap is compose runtime state objects like `mutablesStateList` or `mutableState`, you can expose them with a private setter backing field